 Not many appreciated or agreed to the fact for me going to buy a 28mm lens for my crop sensor camera.
 I did some basic study on the internet but then the reviews had its own negative impacts on me.
 It took a while for me to understand & then I strongly believed that this focal length is something special and would give some amazing results for wide as well as portrait compositions.

-In this post, I wanted to narrate how this 28mm makes my day quiet often and is one of the best lenses I have in collection.
+In this post, I wanted to narrate how this 28mm makes my day quite often and is one of the best lenses I have in the collection.

-A real work horse with excellent possibilities for you to experiment and go about.
-Image quality and chromatic aberrations are yes quiet visible when wide open.
+A real workhorse with excellent possibilities for you to experiment and go about.
+Image quality and chromatic aberrations are yes quite visible when wide open.
 But then we can shoot some unbelievable angles and interesting compositions always.
 My favorite and walkaround lens when on streets and travel.
 I love it over the 50mm for its wide characteristic able to deliver better.